zzhou93/Stat585-at-ISU.github.io/_blog/05/GeYawei.md

 ###1.Answer each of the following questions with at least 2-3 sentences.

-**1. Summarize Roger Peng¡¯s outline for reproducibility in Biostatistics.**
+**1. Summarize Roger Peng??s outline for reproducibility in Biostatistics.**

 Peng stated the policy the *Biostatistics* has adopted to improve the reproducibility of papers in the journal.
 He has listed three dimensions of reproducibility the journal using to rate the degree of reproducibility of a paper and the corresponding requirements.